Ouyancheng/SimpleCalculatorForArduino/README.md

 ### Usage:
 Running on PC: simply run g++ main.cpp -Wall and ./a.out

-Uploading to Arduino: type make upload and open the serial monitor.
+Uploading to Arduino: use Arduino IDE to upload the code to Arduino platform and open the serial monitor.

 When running on PC, type exit or quit will quit the program.